 - All the medications and dietary supplements you take

 - Questions you want to ask the doctor

-Since your time with your doctor is limited, preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
+Preparing a list of questions may help you make the most of your time with your doctor.
 For limited scleroderma, some basic questions to ask your doctor include:

 - Are there other possible causes?

 - What kinds of tests do I need?